Developer guide

 The steps

-array defines the flow of the identification process.
-The steps
+array defines the sequence and structure of the identification process.
+It is included alongside the company_key

 and flags